Frequently asked questions

 * How will my donation be used?

-Since we are a 100% unpaid volunteer organization, your tax-deductible donation will go entirely to the restoration and operation of the Station.
+Since we are a 100% unpaid volunteer organization, your tax-deductible donation will go entirely to the restoration effort and our operational costs.
 Please refer to our “Mission Statement” page, above, to view a summary of expenditures (“Consolidated Financials”).

 The Waiting Room will be available as a meeting space for small groups of 35 to 50 people.
 There will be a small gift shop, and of course our ever-growing collection of historical railway memorabilia will be on display.
 On the Lower Level, a historic model railway diorama will depict bucolic life in the Hamlet of Freeman, now part of Burlington, in the early Twentieth Century.
 School groups will be invited to visit, and there will be visiting hours for the General Public, as well.

 * What is the “LLRD”?
 Once the building is restored, a dedicated team of FOFS volunteers will be assembling an historic model railway diorama on the lower level.
 Details of the project can be seen by clicking here or on “Diorama,” on the Menu line above.